 M. An employee who has included university coursework as part of an approved leave of absence is entitled to the same education benefits as a regular employee.

-N. Education benefits cease upon termination of employment except forthose courses in which the employee, spouse or dependent child is currently enrolled and classes are in session at the time of termination.
+N. Education benefits cease upon termination of employment except for:

+1. Those courses in which the employee, spouse or dependent child is currently enrolled and classes are in session at the time of termination; and

+2. An employee in layoff status as provided in R04.07.110.F.3.

 O. An employee is responsible for any tax liability generated from employee education benefits.